warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Governance

-Warden Protocol supports on-chain governance.
+The Warden Protocol supports on-chain governance.
 It's a mechanism allowing the decentralized community to update the protocol through direct voting that is recorded on-chain.
 Voting is available for the participants of [staking](#staking): [validators](#validator) and [delegators](#delegator).

 The voting power depends on the [validator's weight](#validators-weight) or the amount of [WARD](#ward-token) a delegator staked.
 By default, [delegators](#delegator) inherit votes of their validator.
 Alternatively, a delegator can cast their own vote, which will reduce the validator's voting power.